Contributing¶

 For the development, Poetry is used for packing and dependency management.
 You can install this using:

-, which installs Poetry and all the dependencies of the Iceberg library.
+To get started, you can run make install, which installs all the dependencies of the Iceberg library.
 This also installs the development dependencies.
-If you don't want to install the development dependencies, you need to install using poetry install --no-dev
+If you don't want to install the development dependencies, you need to install using poetry install --without dev instead of make install.

 To set up IDEA with Poetry: